chapdel/nexopos/readme/php/CrudAPI.md

 # Introduction
 The CRUD feature helps to manage components easilly by providing UI to create, read, update and delete components entities.
 This is usually created to help managing orders list, customers or anything that will requires to be created, read, updated and deleted.
-The current documentation explains how the CRUD feature works on NexoPOS 4.x.
+The current documentation explains how the CRUD feature works on Labsdel 1.x.

 ## Working Principle
 The CRUD use backend and frontend functionnalities to works.
 We rely on Vue.js to create the frontend table and forms and on the backend to ensure